mvp18/Parallel-YOLO/README.md

 ```

 The resources at hand currently are insufficient for training this architecture.
 So, the evaluation file may not give expected results.

-If compiling under linux, make sure to either set the CUDNN_PATH environment variable to the path CUDNN is installed to, or extract CUDNN to the CUDA toolkit path.

-To enable gflags support, uncomment the line in CMakeLists.txt.
-In the Visual Studio project, define the macro USE_GFLAGS.

 <b> Presentation Link </b> : https://docs.google.com/presentation/d/19aTHaOBQJV-aQ_BSsfr9PoLtUurHqWZq5CV35UGhI8E/edit?usp=sharing